sm86/deliverable-documents/deliverable-1/planning.md

  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.
+ * Do you have any ethical concerns about your software?
+Have you clarified with your partner? (software used to manipulate vulnerable people)

 #### Q2: Who are your target users?